-- DVD or Blu-ray player to amplifier: in some cases, you might want to directly connect the audio output of a DVD or Blu-ray player to a stereo amplifier.
-In which case, a converter will do the job if you can’t make a direct optical connection.
+- DVD or Blu-ray player to amplifier: In some cases, you might want to connect the audio output of a DVD or Blu-ray player directly to a stereo amplifier.
+A converter will work if you can’t make a direct optical connection.

 - Game console to stereo amplifier: like the Blu-ray player, you might want to wire the audio output of your game console directly into a stereo sound system